-Ensure you use only still water not carbonated.
+Ensure that you use still water not carbonated.
 Also the water or ice you add should come from a mineral source or be distilled.
-Tap water in most locations world wide contains a high level of chlorine that will partially mask the flavours of the whisky.
+Tap water in most locations world wide contain high levels of chlorine and this will partially mask the flavours of the whisky.

-'Should I add water or ice to my whisky?' is a question has been asked times.
-Adding water or ice changes whisky in positive and negative ways.
-Most whisky that has an alcohol level of between 40 and 45% and already has some water added.
+'Should I add water or ice to my whisky?' is one of the most commonly asked questions about whisky.
+Adding water or ice changes a whisky in both positive and negative ways.
+Most whisky that has an alcohol level of between 40 and 46% ABV already has some water added anyway.
 This process is called 'cutting' and is done before bottling in order to bring the alcohol down to a more acceptable level for the majority of consumers.
 The water used is usually spring water that is found locally to the distillery.

 Adding nothing